Kernix13/node-npm-basics/webpack.config.js.md

 }
 ```

-Temp notes: back into webpack.config, and in the module > rules > use we want to add another loader – but instead of adding it’s name like the other 2, we need to add an oblect > it gets a few options: 1. loader, holy shit on the next one – around 15:30

 Lines 25-28 is creating an object to find any `css` file and setting properties of `use` and `postcssOptions`.

 ```js